KrzysztofKowalczyk/vertx-client-builder-poc/readme.md

 ### Proposal for Vert.x Http client builders

+Follow up to a discussion during Vert.x community meeting.
-See [ClientSpec](src/test/groovy/org/client/poc/ClientSpec.groovy) for working prototype.
+See [ClientSpec](src/test/groovy/org/client/poc/ClientSpec.groovy) for a working prototype.

-The main idea is that there are 2 steps and at least 2 types.
-One that allow to specify options:
+The main idea is to have steps and at least 2 types.
+First step should allow to specify options:

 ```
 HttpClientBuilder builder = HttpClientBuilder